TaylanUB/scheme-srfis/README.md

 - `test-runner-simple`: In line with the specification (and contrary to the reference implementation), this returns a runner that does no logging and does not use its "aux value" field.
+However, it takes an optional first argument that may be a file name, which tells the test runner to log to that file.

-However, when you don't install any test runner explicitly before starting your test suite, a modified simple test runner is installed which does logging.
+*Note:* The default test runner is created by calling this procedure with a default file name for logging.
+To explicitly disable logging, you can call: `(test-runner-current (test-runner-simple))`

 - `test-read-eval-string`: This now takes an optional `env` argument to specify in what environment to evaluate.
 Passing `#f` will